learnbigcode/learnbigcode.github.io/tools/index.md

 Add your program analysis tools by creating a pull request <a href="https://github.com/learnbigcode/learnbigcode.github.io/tree/master/tools">here</a>.

+This is a list of usable tools that you can try and see the benefits of "Big Code".
+Additionally, there are useful <a href="/tools/libs">libraries</a> useful when developing such tools.

 <div class="highlightitem">
 <h2>JSNice</h2>
 <a href="http://jsnice.org/">JSNice</a> is a statistical predictor of variable names and type annotations for JavaScript developed at ETH Zurich.
 The tool learns a probabilistic type inference procedure for JavaScript.<br>